Tec4Sho/check-file-action/README.md

 #### Batcat Info :

-- Batcat is using custom settings for its style and display for a elegant yet informative UI display.
-Do to the display output during `content: true` usage runtime may increase.
+- Batcat is using custom settings for its style and display for a elegant yet informative UI display. **Do to the display output during `content: true` usage runtime may slightly increase**.

   - uses: ` --theme=ansi ` to support light and dark mode in terminal logs for compatibility purposes.